5 Reasons to Leverage Your SharePoint Environment for PPM

 IT teams also have to consider post-deployment management/configuration of the new system and end-user training.

-For these reasons, leveraging your existing SharePoint infrastructure is a practical, cost-effective approach to project management.
+For these reasons, leveraging your existing SharePoint On-Premises infrastructure is a practical, cost-effective approach to project management.

 1. Quick deployment in Your Existing Environment

-One of the best reasons for organizations to deploy a project management solution on SharePoint is that it leverages the existing, approved, and secure collaboration infrastructure already in place.
+One of the best reasons to deploy a project management solution on SharePoint is that it leverages the existing, approved, and secure collaboration infrastructure already in place.

 If your organization uses SharePoint as an intranet or for document management, for example, you can tap into this pre-existing infrastructure – something that will make your IT team very happy!

-BrightWork is a project and portfolio management solution that plugs right into your SharePoint environment and can be installed within a couple of hours.
+BrightWork is a project and portfolio management solution that plugs right into your SharePoint On-Premises environment (server version of SharePoint 2019, 2016, or 2013) and can be installed within a couple of hours.

 As BrightWork keeps the same consistent interface as the rest of your SharePoint environment, users don’t need to contend with another new interface.

-Project teams can continue to use familiar functions such as document management, search, and workflows alongside enhancements such as better navigation and improved charting.
+Project teams can continue to use familiar functions such as document management, search, and workflows alongside enhancements such as better navigation, Agile Boards, and improved charting.

 BrightWork builds on the SharePoint foundation of self-service, no-code configuration by end-users, and adds further options so users can see project data in the way they want.